-A Clinical Practitioner (CP) is a Registered Nurse who has acquired an expert knowledge base, complex decision-making skills and clinical competencies for expanded practice.
+A Clinical Practitioner (CP) is an Advanced Nurse Practitioner who has acquired an expert knowledge base, complex decision-making skills and clinical competencies for expanded practice.
 A Clinical Practitioner is able to assess, diagnose and treat patients.
 When necessary, and appropriate, a Clinical Practitioner will prescribe medication, initiate, manage treatment and arrange referral.

-Clinical Practitioners at Beacon Medical Practice are Jane Ball, Tracy Lamont, Jane Spence, Michael Turner, Neil Haslam, Liliana Demeter, Karen Watson and Jo Stones.
+Our Clinical Practitioners at Beacon Medical Practice are Jane Ball, Neil Haslam and Claire Morgan.

-At Beacon Medical Practice we have introduced CPs to provide further support to your medical care.
+At Beacon Medical Practice we have introduced Clinical Practitioners to provide further support to your medical care.
 They are experienced specialist nurses who work in partnership with and under the guidance of your GP.

 Clinical Practitioners can provide treatment and advice for many problems for which you may have seen a Doctor in the past.
 Their main area of expertise is the management of common/minor illnesses.